CDPTechnologies/xwiimotelib/README.md

 Before you can use the Wii Remote make sure it is paired with the Linux box and the corresponding kernel driver is loaded.

-Optionally, you can install **xwiimote** binary (for example, in Debian systems using the command `sudo apt install xwiimote`).
+Optionally, you can install **xwiishow** utility (for example, in Debian systems using the command `sudo apt install xwiimote`).
 Then you can test the connection of the Wii remote by entering the command

 ```
-xwiimote list
+xwiishow list
 ```
 That command output should list the connected Wii remote(s).
 If the list is empty then there is a problem with the connection and therefore also this library is not able to detect the Wii remote.